shane0/shane0.github.io/docs/impermenence.md

 impermanence --> time
 ```

+## definition

+Anicca, which means impermanence, is one of the three characteristics of existence in Buddhism.
+It refers to the notion that all things are in a constant state of flux and that nothing is permanent or unchanging.
+According to Buddhist teachings, the realization of impermanence is essential for spiritual growth and liberation, as it helps individuals to let go of attachment, craving, and suffering.
+By accepting the impermanent nature of all things, Buddhists aim to cultivate a deeper sense of equanimity, wisdom, and compassion in their lives.

+ANICCA, or impermanence, is a central concept in Buddhism that refers to the ever-changing and transient nature of all phenomena.
+According to the Buddhist understanding, nothing in the world remains the same from one moment to the next, and everything is subject to constant transformation and decay.
+This includes not only physical objects but also thoughts, emotions, and experiences.
+By recognizing the impermanent nature of all things, Buddhists aim to develop a deeper understanding of the world and to cultivate a greater sense of detachment, wisdom, and compassion.

+## cormac

 > The world has created no living thing that it does not intend to destroy
 >> [cormac mccarthy](cormac.md)